Permanent Partial Disability Settlements & Payments for Seattle

 - L&I determines “seriousness” of a disability based on disability ratings.
 Your rating is established by medical professionals, usually an IME physician or your personal doctor.
 A rating may be changed by switching your medical examiner.

 There are other factors that can help your case and your overall work situation.
-Consult an Emery Reddy L&I attorney for legal help.
+Consult an Emery Reddy L&I and Permanent Partial Disability attorney for legal help.

 Do I need an L&I Lawyer?